perturbo-code/perturbopy/docs/source/testsuite.rst

 .. option:: --ephr_tags

-   List of ephr_tags to include in this testsuite run.
+   List of tags of the epr files to include in this testsuite run.

 .. option:: --exclude-ephr_tags

-   List of ephr_tags to exclude from this testsuite run.
+   List of tags of the epr files to exclude from this testsuite run.

 .. option:: --epwan

    List of epwan files to test.
+If the option is not specified, all the available epwan files will be included in testing.

 .. option:: --test-names

-   List of test names to include in this testsuite run.
+   List of test names to include in this testsuite run, e.g., epwan1_bands, etc.

 .. option:: --run_qe2pert

    Include the ``qe2pert.x`` tests.
+See :ref:`test-complete`.

 .. option:: --config_machine

-   Name of file with computational information for qe2pert computation.
-Should be in the folder tests_f90/comp_qe2pert.
+   Name of file containing the run commands for Perturbo and, incase of ``qe2pert.x`` test, for Quantum Espresso, Wannier90.
+Should be in the folder tests_f90/config_machine.
 By default called `config_machine.yml`

 .. option:: --keep_perturbo